• Skip to primary navigation

 Figs are low in pectin and yet, strangely enough, it's easy to make fig jam without pectin.
 It thickens on its own eventually due to the high amount of their natural fruit sugars.
 I discovered this with the previous old-fashioned recipe with 55% added sugar and no pectin whatsoever.
 It just worked.

-If cutting back on the sugar, however, it's better to add pectin.
+If cutting back on sugar, it's better to add pectin.
 Best use fruits which are highest in pectin: orange (the highest pectin fruit), lemon or apples.

 How do you Make Fig Jam Thicker?